- This itinerary is a privately guided tour, designed just to show you what is possible.

 Have lunch next to Srah Srang Ancient Pool.
 Your exploits will continue as you visit Banteay Kdei (“Citadel of Chambers”).
 You’ll also visit Victory Gate, Terrace of the Leper King, the Royal Palace, Baphuon, and Bayon.
 Bayon sets itself apart with its almost 200 smiling faces, sure to make you feel welcome on your second day to the Kingdom of Wonders.
 With its winding tunnels, chambers, and daring climbs, Bayon will give you many picturesque moments to keep your camera busy.

 Finally, you will head to the Masterpiece, one of the Seven Wonders of the World: Angkor Wat.
-At this point, you most probably have gotten glimpses of the towers over treetops and the gates in front in passing.
+At this point, you will most probably have gotten glimpses of the towers over treetops and the gates in front in passing.
 But now you’ll finally get to satiate that curiosity that’s grown in the last few days.
 Enter Angkor Wat and learn about the stories and amazing architecture that has stunned archeologists leaving more questions than answers.
 Angkor Wat possesses some of the most intricate and longest stone carvings in the world.
 This complex is four times the size of the Vatican City making it the largest religious site in the world.
 Spend the morning adventuring through the many passages, levels, and exploring chambers that once housed one of many treasures of the ancient world.
 It will be an experience you won’t forget.

 As the sun approaches the horizon, you’ll enjoy a sunset from the top of the pyramid-shaped temple of Pre Rup.
 After sunset, you’ll be taken back to your hotel for the evening.